pavanpower8897/HighLevel/Databases/Redis/Readme.md

     - Data cache → Stores frequently accessed data.
 - L2 Cache: It is larger than L1 Cache and present further away from CPU Cores.
 It serves as a secondary cache providing additional capacity to store frequently used data and instructions.
 L2 Cache typically shared amount multiple cores.
 - L3 Cache: It is a higher level cache shared amount multiple CPU Cores or processor modules.Its larger and slower than L1 and [L2.It](http://L2.It) tries to reduce the need to access main memory frequently.

+Redis is really just an API for accessing data structures.

+Redis not only stores strings but some complex data structures like hashes, list , set, Sorted set, Geo spacial, Hyperloglog, streams and pubsub

+We can use redis not only for caching but for powering real time analytics, streaming , gaming leaderboads, geospatial field etc.

+Ex:

+For gaming leaderboard we use redis sorted sets for identying the high score gamers instantly

+Questions:

+Redis hashes disadvantages like if we use hash it can create hotspot keys in one shard , So that shard behaves weiredly cuz network bandwidth will increase if the size of the redis keys are huge.